Shonsave/Shonsave/README.md

 - 👋 Hi, I’m @Shonsave
-- 👀 I’m interested in learning new things.
+- 👀 I’m currently pursuing my B.Tech in Electronics and Communication Engineering.
-- 🌱 I’m currently giving a shot at multiple programming languages and am looking to learn new things.
+- 🌱 I like to do projects in Robotics, but am open to working on projects in other domains as well.
-- 💞️ I’m looking to collaborate.
+- 💞️ I’m looking to collaborate on projects and learn new things.
-- 📫 How to reach me : Follow me on Github or email me at shaunaksave@gmail.com
+- 📫 How to reach me: Follow me on Github or email me at shaunaksave@gmail.com

 <!---
 Shonsave/Shonsave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.